LibX-Library-of-Alexandria/LibX/README.md

 **Optional Nice-to-have Stories**

-* User can search through database of restaurants
+* User can search through database of songs
 * User can follow/friend other users and see other lists
 * User can associate a list with a single item
 * User is able to sort items in list by date, alphabetical order, etc.
 * User can “check off” items in list